marcopsb/redpanda/docs/site/docs/getting-started/quick-start-docker.md

 ## Clean Up

-When you are finished with the cluster, you can shutdown and delete the containers with:
+When you are finished with the cluster, you can shutdown and delete the containers.
+Change the commands below accordingly if you used the 1-cluster option, or the 3-cluster option.

 ```bash
 docker stop redpanda-1 redpanda-2 redpanda-3 && \